myhdl/myhdl/doc/source/manual/conversion.rst

 Complex designs often have many signals that are passed to different levels of hierarchy.
 Typically, many signals logically belong together.
-This can be modelled by an *interface*: an object that has a number of :class:`Signal` objects as its attributes.
+This can be modeled by an *interface*: an object that has a number of :class:`Signal` objects as its attributes.
 Grouping signals into an interface simplifies the code, improves efficiency, and reduces errors.